RobinBaines/OOO3/README.md

 In the Object Oriented Software Language called c#, classes are predefined and objects are instantiated from the classes when the software runs.
-In this software all SOs are instantiated from the predefined SensualObject class but inheritance from one SO to another is simulated using pointers in the BaseClass.
+In this software all SOs are instantiated from the predefined SensualObject class but inheritance from one SO to another is simulated using a reference in the BaseClass.

 For example Nida is an SO.
 Nida is a Dog, and Dog is an SO.
 Dog is an Animal and Animal is an SO.
 These inheritance relationships are captured using a reference from Nida to Dog and from Dog to Animal.